University Catalog

 4. Doctoral students may not register for more than 12 semester hours in a term unless such registration is approved by the student's graduate advisor.

 5. A doctoral student working on a dissertation should be enrolled in an appropriate 6X99 or 7399 dissertation course.
 Once the student is enrolled in a dissertation course, continuous enrollment is expected.
 A student receiving advice and assistance from a faculty member in the preparation of a dissertation must register in the course even if the student is not on campus.
 Doctoral students must enroll in the appropriate 6699, 6999 or 7399 Dissertation Completion course the semester in which the dissertation is defended.
 Students typically enroll in these courses defend and apply for graduation in the same term.
-The Dissertation Completion course (7399) may only be taken once and cannot be repeated.
+The Dissertation Completion course (7399) may only be taken two times.
+If a student does not complete their doctoral degree and graduate during the second attempt in 7399, they must enroll in 6699 in subsequent terms to complete the requirements for their degree..

 Dissertation Committee